 There are a few ways this can happen.
 Some parents convey to their child that the child is valuable only in a certain role such as a surrogate spouse, or a trophy child to enhance the parent’s egos.
 It’s very common in Asian cultures that are very focused on face, how they’re perceived, rather than how they actually are.
 So, they give the child this pressure to represent the family among comparisons between families and that sort of thing.
 Or the parents convey that the child is valuable only as a source of entertainment or distraction, or that the child is a savior of their miserable marriage, or that the child is an ally against the enemy spouse.

 I’m going to take a quote here from Richard Schwartz as an example.
-“Unless parents are exquisitely sensitive to and enable to closely monitor and address each child’s reaction to family changes or traumas, it is inevitable that children will accumulate a sense of worthlessness to some degree.
+“Unless parents are exquisitely sensitive to and able to closely monitor and address each child’s reaction to family changes or traumas, it is inevitable that children will accumulate a sense of worthlessness to some degree.
 So, we all have this.”
-Even among parents who try their best, it’s inevitable that the child will misinterpret events because he just doesn’t understand all that’s going on.
-It’s very easy for a child to misinterpret the events and experience perceive microtraumas.
+Even among perfect parents, I guess there’s no such thing as a “perfect parent” but parents who tried their best, it’s inevitable that the child will misinterpret events because he just doesn’t understand, he or she doesn’t understand all that’s going on.
+It’s very easy for a child to misinterpret the events and experience perceived microtraumas.
 We’re still on extreme beliefs about relationships.
 Here’s another one: The drive for redemption.

 This is all happening at the unconscious level.
-So, a lot of tough dudes in their 20’s that would never had normally expect them to [INAUDIBLE] because it takes way too much self-awareness and vulnerability to recognize it.
+So, a lot of tough dudes in their 20’s I would never have normally expect them to give a sense to this because it takes way too much self-awareness and vulnerability to recognize it.
 But hopefully, you’ve done some therapeutic work in yourself so you can see how this is true, or maybe you’ve seen it happens in others, at least, so you can theoretically assent that this is true for you potentially.
 And choosing or being attracted unconsciously to your imago can lead to a few different things.

 So to get into the relationship, they see enough of it that they can become attracted.
 But then as they go a little bit further, it’s very easy for them to just flip-flop and have that tarnished halo, like, “Not interested anymore.”
 Another pattern that you’ll see is, dump before you get dumped, where you distance from your redeemer before he or she gets close enough to see how defective you really are.
 This is very common among those who’ve adopted an avoidant attachment style.